About chili peppers

 All three names (and even more) can be used.
-The correct spelling in the United States is: chili.
+In Europe it's mostly spelled as chili.
+The correct spelling in the United States is also chili.
 The United Kingdom, Australia and New Zealand are talking about the chilli.
 Spanish-speaking countries use the word chile or Aji in South-America.

 There is a wide variety of chilli plants, as well as in habit as in size.
 The average height is less than one meter.
 However, there are chilli plants which grow 10 meters high!
 Domesticated chilli plants (cultivated by people) are often self-pollinating.
 They don’t need other plants to set fruit.
 Pollination and cross-pollination (pollination of pistils of a flower with pollen from a different plant of the same species) is done by insects.
 In greenhouses and gardens it’s possible that pollination can occur between different types of chillies.
 Their successors are hybrids.
 To avoid this, commercial growers (who want to keep their seeds pure) cultivate chillies of the same variety at least 1.5 km from another variety.
 That’s more than the average bee will fly.

 Chilli fruits have a large variety of shapes, colors and sizes.
 Unripe pods can be green, yellow, white or purple, ripe pods can be red, orange, brown, yellow, green or white.
 Most varieties can be harvested after 70 days in the green state, but are fully ripened after 130 days.

 Botanically speaking chilli pods are berries.
 In horticulture they often speak about fruit.
 When chillies are harvested in the green state, we call it a vegetable.
 Ripened and dried chillies are called herbs.
 Are you still with us?

 There are over thirty different species of chillipeppers (Capsicum species).
 These species produce more than 10,000 varieties.
 Some are wild and can be found deep in the rainforest.
 Others are cultivated by people.
 In general the following five species are cultivated by people.